Skip to main content

 “How do I order a drink?”

 Not to worry.
 Here are some important things to know before you visit any pubs in London.
+Or if you prefer, you can watch this video:

-Place your order at the bar
+How to order drinks at the bar

 For most pubs in London, you’re going to order your drinks at the bar, pay there, and take your drinks to your seat or wherever you’re standing.
 The same thing goes for when you order pub food too, unless there is a separate restaurant section, then you’ll have table service.
 When in doubt, just ask.